2i2c-org/2i2c-org.github.io/content/home/hero.md

 #  label = '2i2c provides open-source infrastructure for interactive computing at institutions of research and education.'
 +++

-2i2c is a non-profit organization that runs and supports customized JupyterHubs for educational & research users.
+2i2c is a non-profit organization that designs, develops, and manages customized JupyterHubs for communities in education & research.